Otter rips state education board, lawmaker over contract

 Idaho Gov. Butch Otter sent stern letters to the State Board of Education and state Rep. Wendy Horman, R-Idaho Falls, scolding them for interfering with a state contract for computer software.

-The Idaho Legislature allocated $1 million in 2017 for a teacher evaluation program.
+The Idaho Legislature's Joint Finance-Appropriations Committee, on which Horman serves, allocated $1 million in 2017 for a teacher evaluation program.
 Otter had requested $2.5 million.

 The state's purchasing department put out a request for proposals and selected a provider from among eight companies that responded.

-But, according to Otter's letter, the State Board of Education's preferred vendor was not awarded the contract.
-Otter says State Board Executive Director Matt Freeman, after a conversation with Horman, asked the purchasing division to cancel the proposal request.
+But the State Board of Education's preferred vendor was not awarded the contract, according to Otter's Nov.
+1 letters to Horman, Idaho State Board of Education President Linda Clark and other board members.
+State Board Executive Director Matt Freeman, after a conversation with Horman, asked the purchasing division to cancel the proposal request, Otter said.

+"Despite the fact your preferred vendor was not the successful bidder, and that your executive director requested the RFP (request for proposal) be canceled, I am directing you and your staff to award the contract and move forward," Otter wrote.
+"Beyond the legal requirement to award the contract to the successful bidder and potential litigation from cancellation of the RFP, this is important on assuring that there is state-level administration and oversight of the teacher evaluation process."

-Idaho State Board of Education spokesman Mike Keckler says the agency has done nothing wrong.
+Idaho State Board of Education spokesman Mike Keckler said the agency has done nothing wrong.

+"The State Board of Education staff fully complied with State Division of Purchasing statutes and processes," Keckler said in a statement Wednesday.
+"There was absolutely no intent nor any attempts to circumvent state purchasing law.
+The State Board is committed to obtaining a software solution to facilitate both the submission and review of teacher evaluations, which is required under state law."

+The Idaho Department of Administration's records show that seven bids were received, and the contract was awarded to the lowest and most responsive bidder, Frontline, for $490,000 over two years.
+Another firm, Silverback, which some Idaho school districts already had been using, bid $1.7 million.

 Comments